-However, many leadership experts say that is not true.
-While leadership may come more naturally to extroverts, introverted individuals can still leverage their natural personality traits and get the job done well.
-Here are three tips to help introverts become better leaders.
+While many believe extroverts are better suited for leadership, that's simply not the truth.
+Leaders come in all types and forms.
+Introverted individuals can leverage their natural personality traits to get the job done well.
+Here are three tips for introverts who want to become better leaders.

-Introverts are hyper-aware of the realities of the situations they are in and are able to act in focused, deliberate ways to achieve results, said J. Kelly Hoey, author of "Build Your Dream Network."
+Introverts are hyper-aware of the realities of the situations they are in and able to act in focused, deliberate ways to achieve results, said J. Kelly Hoey, author of "Build Your Dream Network" (TarcherPerigee, 2017).
 "They are great observers of human interactions.
-They listen (and) scan the situation or challenge before them, then think critically through each action item before charging into action."
+They listen [and] scan the situation or challenge before them, then think critically through each action item before charging into action."

 Use your powerful skills of observation to gain critical insights on when, why and how you'll actively engage to move your career ahead.

 Hoey noted that one of the biggest mistakes introvert leaders can make is blindly following the advice of the person who "knows" – perhaps a boss, manager or mentor – without a second thought.
 Because of this, introverts often think they are communicating more than they are perceived to be.
 It's not uncommon for introverted leaders to feel that they've overcommunicated while their direct reports feel in the dark, said Hoey.

 "Others may assume that you don't know, don't care or don't care to know, because introverts seek first to listen and understand, then share their perspective after gathering the facts," added Alfano.